-Snappy Review: Children would love this flick.
-Adults would find meaning and resonance in the slyly presented family dynamics.
-The winning element here is not the imaginative modernisation of the Santa concept, or the great voiceovers by James McAvoy and Bill Nighy, it’s the splendid humanisation of Santa.
-During which ageing, relevance, and inter-generation abrasions are all succinctly discussed.
-A magical winner, this one is.
+Snappy Review: Easily one of the best Netflix Christmas movies for kids, while adults would also discover meaning and resonance in the slyly presented family dynamics.
+The winning element here is not the imaginative modernisation of the Santa concept, or the great voiceovers by James McAvoy and Bill Nighy, it’s the splendid humanisation of “Santa.”
+Superb characterisation in which ageing, relevance, and inter-generation abrasions are all succinctly discussed.
+A magical winner, this holiday movie is.
 Great for a Christmas Eve viewing.
 Or any time before and after.

 PS: If I were to recommend only one title from this Netflix Christmas movie binge, this would be the one.